logicallysynced/Chromatics/README.md

 * Create alerts when Timers are triggered.
 * Create alerts for receiving chat messages.
 * Raid Mode for creating special effects when in Raiding instances.
 * Vegas Mode for Gold Saucer.
-(Razer devices only at current release).
+(Razer & Logitech devices only at current release).
 * Device manager to enable/disable devices in ACT (partially implemented).